wrist mechanics online course featured image

 However, work your way down the list and see which is causing you the most trouble in your golf game.

-You may be surprised to see how much lack of wrist control is causing this inconsistency.
+You may be surprised to see how much a lack of wrist control is causing this inconsistency.
 Use HackMotion to get your hands and wrists in the right spot and become a more consistent golfer.

 Was this article helpful to you?
 Help us improve!